 Table of contents

-Liechtenstein’s development co-operation is geared towards the sustainable and comprehensive development of disadvantaged and marginalised regions of the world, especially rural regions in Africa, Latin America and Europe.
-This is in line with the 2030 Agenda for Sustainable Development and carried out through long-term relationships based on trust, responsibility and reliability.
-Almost all of Liechtenstein’s development co-operation is channelled bilaterally and is primarily implemented through the Liechtenstein Development Service (LED) – a publicly owned foundation established in 1965.
-Liechtenstein’s total official development assistance (ODA) was USD 44.6 million in 2024 (preliminary data), which was an increase from 2023.
+Liechtenstein’s development co-operation is part of its foreign policy commitment to international solidarity and sustainability, in line with the 2030 Agenda for Sustainable Development.
+Its development co-operation aims to support the sustainable and inclusive development of disadvantaged and marginalised regions of the world, with a geographic focus on rural regions in Africa, Latin America and Europe.
+Liechtenstein’s development co-operation is carried out through long-term relationships based on trust, responsibility and reliability.
+Almost all of Liechtenstein’s development co-operation is channelled bilaterally.
+Liechtenstein’s total official development assistance (ODA) was USD 40.8 million in 2025 (preliminary data), which was a decrease from 2024.

 Policy